Discover more from Timeless & Timely

 “Life can only be understood backwards; but it must be lived forwards.” — Søren Kierkegaard

-Reflection isn’t something that needs our attention once a year.
+Reflection is something that needs our attention more than once a year.
 It’s a habit and should be developed like any other habit.

-If done well, it can result in clarity of mind, a less volatile knee-jerk reaction to things, and deeper relationships.
+The benefits of reflection done well include clarity of mind, less volatile knee-jerk reactions to things, and deeper relationships.